borisbaldassari/maven-index-exporter/README.md

        export $WORKDIR/export/ text
 ````

+This generates a bunch of text files relating to the Lucene indexes, made
-The resulting text export will be available in `$WORKDIR/export/`.
+available in `$WORKDIR/export/`.
+For our purpose we only keep the `*.fld`
+file that includes the indexed documents.

 ## Output

 The clue command is documented on [its github page](https://github.com/javasoze/clue).
-Documents especially are located in the `*.fld` file.
+The indexed Lucene documents are located in the `*.fld` file.

 A description of the fields used by maven-indexer can be found in the project's
 API docs: